mrmetaverse/soiree/soiree.md

 #### Early Stories

 - As a metaverse user, I want to access my shit so that I may use my shit when and where I want to use my shit (within reason).
-- As a metaverse user, I need to own my own data, so that I don't have to ask permission for my shit.
+- As a metaverse user, I need to own my data so that I don't have to ask permission for my shit.
   - _We don't want to have to ask permission to wear our shit when we go to a virtual picnic._
-- As as metaverse creator, I want my shit to be useful.
+- As a metaverse creator, I want my shit to be helpful.
 - As a metaverse creator, I want to contribute my shit to the overall pile of shit.
-- As a metaverse creator, I would benefit from our users being able to take inventory from our world with them into other worlds, and to bring inventory from other worlds into our world.
+As a metaverse creator, I would benefit from our users being able to take inventory from our world with them into other worlds and bring inventory from other worlds into our world.
-- Humbletim has a phone in their inventory and want to pull the phone out of their inventory to use it.
+- Humbletim has a phone in their inventory and wants to pull the phone out of their inventory to use it.
-- I have made plans with my friend to have a nice VR picnic, and I'd like to have a VR picnic with some stuff I brought, and some stuff they brought.
+- I have made plans with my friend to have a nice VR picnic, and I'd like to have a VR picnic with some stuff I brought and some stuff they brought.
-  - This is a viable use case of the OMI gltf [proposal](https://hackmd.io/@mrmetaverse/gltf-personas)
+  - This is a viable use case of the OMI GLTF proposal.

 "Open Inventory doesn't make sense unless users can own, retrieve, and leverage their inventory. (it has to work).
-Operating locally gives us an opportunity to innovate in unanticipated ways."
+Having operating soverignty allows us to innovate in unanticipated ways."

-#### Personas: Who are we serving?
+#### Personas: Whom are we serving?

-Who are the key stakeholders involved with adopting our proposal and implementing these inventory functions?
+Whom are the key stakeholders involved with adopting our proposal and implementing these inventory functions?

 1.  **End users:**
     - the Active User: People who visit worlds regularly
     - the Tourist: casual or new visitors to the ecosystem
-    - the First timer: First time user experiencers (FTUX)
+    - the First timer: First-time user experiencers (FTUX)
-2.  **the Creators:** The people who create things such as worlds or characters on platforms.
+2.  **the Creators:** The people who create worlds or characters on platforms.
 3.  **the Platform / Host:** The governing body, the physical laws of the selected universe.
 (Hubs, VRChat, Fortnite)
 4.  **the Tools:** any Tool that helps the creators get their job done.
-5.  **the Shopkeeper:** Any person providing a service for the metaverse. (can be free or paid)
+5.  **the Shopkeeper:** Anyone providing a service for the metaverse. (can be free or paid)

 #### What do we hope to accomplish?

-- _A baseline for managing, and accessing personal inventory._
+- _A baseline for managing and accessing personal inventory._
-- Users actually own their own data
+- Users own their data
 - Showcase the power of collaboration?
 - Create an ecosystem alternative.
 The anti-platform